How to keep CX a priority on your leadership agenda

 Amy explained: “Your role is to be an educator who needs to constantly help your colleagues see the connection between CX and business performance.
 Embrace your role to help move CX as a priority and where it belongs.”

-Simply engaging your key stakeholders on a regular basis, providing program updates, sharing customer feedback with executives and bringing ‘customer wins’ to life by sharing proof points are all helpful in driving CX agendas and keeping top of mind for Executives.
+Simply engaging your key stakeholders on a regular basis, providing program updates, sharing customer feedback with executives, and bringing ‘customer wins’ to life by sharing proof points are all helpful in driving CX agendas and keeping them top of mind for Executives.

 TribeCX has a detailed toolkit around the why and how of CX Governance.
 If you have a license to Origin, then you’ll find it as part of your Origin content.
 If you don’t have a license, then please email email@example.com for a demo.

 Bringing everyone along for the ride when it comes to CX will build support and advocacy around your improvements and goals, especially customer-facing employees who can give you a better insight and perk the ears of stakeholders who want to keep them happy.

 Mark explained: “When you bring your frontline and customer-facing employees into the process, they’re going to have lots of questions, ideas, and thoughts about it.
 Engaging them means the leadership has to take notice and be responsive to the ideas that are coming forward.”

 Bringing others from across the business on to your CX improvement projects will help them relate to the work and success of CX, makes them see the benefits, and also gives them ownership and responsibility within the project to become an organic advocate.